rouxpz/fclc-data-vis/README.md

 - Quantified Self & self-tracking
   - Data from self-tracking devices (FitBit, Fuelband, iOS Health, etc.)
   - [Nicholas Felton](http://feltron.com/)

+HOMEWORK: Track your movement around campus or the city using OpenPaths for 3 days.
+Use a mapping tool to create a simple data visualization from this information in Processing.
+HOMEWORK: Work on your midterm project.
+Come prepared with your materials to work in-class next week.

+### October 22: Week 7 - In-Class Work Week

+HOMEWORK: Finish midterm project and post documentation to your blog.
+Post the link on the homework wiki.

+### October 29: Week 8 - Text
+- **Midterm project presentations**
 - Text as a data source
   - Burroughs, cut-ups, and the history of generative text
   - Text munging strategies in Processing: